p2ppsr/ninja-base/README.md

 This is an array of objects, each containing `index` and `unlockingScript` properties.

-The `index` property is the output number in the transaction you are spending, and `unlockingScript` is the hex scriptcode that unlocks the satoshis.
+The `index` property is the output number in the transaction you are spending, and `unlockingScript` is the hex scriptcode that unlocks the satoshis or the maximum script length for signActionRequired.

 Note that you should create any signatures with `SIGHASH_NONE | ANYONECANPAY` or similar so that the additional Dojo outputs can be added afterward without invalidating your signature.